 i.
 I know Him: “Do distinguish, however, between knowing about Christ and knowing Christ.
 We may know very much about many of our great men, though we do not know them.
 Now, it will never save a soul to know about Christ.
 The only saving knowledge is to know him, his very self, and to trust him, the living Savior, who is now at the right hand of God.”
 (Spurgeon)

 c.
 But whoever keeps His word, truly the love of God is perfected in him: John also makes the link between our obedience and our love for God.
 A perfected (the idea is mature) love for God will show itself in obedience, and the presence of this obedience and love gives us assurance that we are in Jesus (By this we know we are in Him).

 i.
-Mark it, when one becomes a Christian, there is a change in their relationship with sin.
-Sin is not eliminated in the believer until he comes to glory, but their relationship to sin is changed when they truly become a Christian.
+Mark it, when one becomes a Christian, there is a change in his relationship with sin.
+Sin is not eliminated in the believer until he comes to glory, but his relationship to sin is changed when he truly become a Christian.

 · A Christian no longer loves sin as he once did.

-· A Christian no longer brags about their sin as he once did.
+· A Christian no longer brags about his sin as he once did.

 · A Christian no longer plans to sin as he once did.